diegodanielfranca/projeto_mLabs/README.md

 ## JSON-serer - services

 Run `json-server db.json` for a service server to provide the responses to the services with the JSON's files - ./db.json.
+Set de port http://localhost:3000/.

 ## Code scaffolding